 Don’t take for granted how something as simple as making your referral program easy to promote for referrers can drive your campaign to success.

-But Did It Move The Needle?
+But Did Their Referral Program Move The Marketing Needle?

 Of course, the Tesla Referral program wasn’t the only reason they’d eventually reach the $1 trillion valuation.
 But it’s worth diving into to figures to asses what ROI it had.